Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 2.4 Inflammatory response

-Damaged cells and mast cells release histamine and cytokines.
+Damaged cells and mast cells release histamine and cytokines (signalling molecules).

-Blood vessels dilate (redness, heat) and become more permeable (swelling).
+Blood vessels dilate (vasodilation causes redness and heat) and become more permeable (fluid leaks into tissue causing swelling).

-Phagocytes migrate to the site of infection (chemotaxis).
+Phagocytes are attracted to the site of infection by chemokines (chemotaxis).

 The inflammatory response contains the infection and initiates tissue repair.